xcart/xcart-docs/_pages/kb_en/multivendor/product_reviews_usage_with_multivendor.md

   - whether the item they received is as described;
   - whether the communication with the vendor was problem-free;
   - whether the shipping speed was fast enough.
-    (Note that a vendor's shipping speed may not be rated in the "Warehouse" Multivendor mode because in this mode the vendor is not responsible for the shipping.)
+    (Note that a vendor's shipping speed may not be rated in the "Warehouse" Multivendor mode because in this mode the vendor is not responsible for the shipping of items to the buyer.)

        If the setting "Base vendor rating on" is adjusted to "_product rating_", a vendor rating is formed as a result of aggregation of ratings given by customers to the products of this vendor.